Matthews, Mimi. Gentleman Jim. [California]: Perfectly Proper Press, 2020.

 After years spent on the continent, John Beresford, Viscount St. Clare has finally come home to England.
 Tall, blond, and dangerous, he’s on a mission to restore his family’s honor.
 If he can mete out a bit of revenge along the way, so much the better.
 But he hasn’t reckoned for Maggie Honeywell.
 She’s bold and beautiful–and entirely convinced he’s someone else.

 As danger closes in, St. Clare is torn between love and vengeance.
 Will he sacrifice one to gain other?
 Or, with a little daring, will he find a way to have them both?

-I received an ARC from the author through NetGalley in exchange for an honest review.
+I received an ARC from the publisher via NetGalley in exchange for an honest review.
 All opinions are my own.

 Gentleman Jim is very different tonally from the previous Mimi Matthews book I read, and I found myself surprised by how much I still enjoyed it.
 While it still being on the sweet side in terms of steam level was a given, I was concerned about the parallels being drawn to works like The Count of Monte Cristo, and the subheading denoting the story one of “romance and revenge.”
 Revenge plots have never been my thing, and they almost always reflect badly on the “hero.”

 But I need not have worried, as Matthews deftly handles these themes, while also managing to make it a believable sweet romance (although this is probably her most sensual, without being super-explicit).
 Nicholas/John is at heart a good person and he never fully loses that, even as he seeks vengeance against those who wronged him.
 There’s also a delightful mystery surrounding his circumstances and double identity, and I love the way that was conveyed.

 Maggie is also a wonderful heroine, constantly fighting for her own happiness.
 I loved her unfailing belief in Nicholas also being John, even as he tries to deny it.